openwns/documentation/usersGuide/modules/dll/lte/experiment1.rst

 Task 3: Script the Calibration Figures
 *******************************

 We will now use the sripting API of openWNS wrowser to retrieve the uplink and downlink user throughput distributions and plot these along with the results of other partners.
 We will also be using Pylab_ as a free Python substitute for MATLAB.
-Go to ``myOpenWNS/tests/system/lte-tests/PyConfig/`` and take a look at ``compareToReference``.
+Go to ``myOpenWNS/tests/system/lte-tests/PyConfig/`` and take a look at ``compareToReference.py``.
 This script reproduces the figures given at the very beginning of this LTE tutorial.
-Now extend the script to fetch your result (for :math:`\alpha=1`) from Task 1 and plot them along with the results of the other calibration results.
+Now extend the script to fetch your result (for ``fullPLCompensation==True``) from Task 1 and plot them along with the results of the other calibration results.
 First look at the section on the wrowser API below.

-.. note:: Take care that you do not pass all scenarios when aggregating the PDF.
+.. note:: Take care that you do not pass all scenarios when aggregating the PDF (filter method).
 Otherwise you will end up with an averaged curve not only for all random seeds but also for all values of :math:`\alpha`.
+Run the script by typing ``python.py compareToReference.py``

 .. _PyLab: http://www.scipy.org/PyLab